-France v South Africa, Rugby World Cup 2023 quarter-final: when is it, how to watch
+France v South Africa, Rugby World Cup 2023 quarter-final: When is it, how to watch

 What a clash of the titans!
-Rugby World Cup favourites France against highly-fancied South Africa, the reigning champions and the hosts now have the world’s best player, Antoine Dupont, back in full contact raining and available to play despite undergoing surgery to repair a fractured cheekbone only a fortnight ago.
+Rugby World Cup favourites France against highly-fancied South Africa, the reigning champions.
+And now the hosts have the world’s best player, Antoine Dupont, back in full-contact training and available to play despite undergoing surgery to repair a fractured cheekbone only a fortnight ago.

 France made it through Pool A, which included New Zealand, with four wins from four and finished top, ensuring they faced the second-placed team in Pool B, South Africa.
 The Springboks’ only defeat in their group was to Ireland.